Forms on Berkovich spaces based on harmonic tropicalizations: Tropical multiplicities

 \begin{art} Some remarks: \begin{enumerate} \item Clearly $m_\phi(X,x)$ only depends on the restriction of $\phi$ to the germ $(X,x)$. \item If $x\in S_\phi(X)$ then the ring $\sO_{X,x}$ is Artinian by~\cite[Example~3.2.10]{ducros18:families}.
 In particular, if $X$ is reduced then $\sO_{X,x}$ is a field and $\length(\sO_{X,x}) = 1$. \item Suppose that $K$ is algebraically closed.
 Let $x\in S_\phi(X)$.
 Then $\td\sH(x)^\bullet$ is finitely generated over $\td K^\bullet$ by~\cite[3.2.12.3]{ducros14:structur_des_courbes_analytiq}.
 Since $\trdeg\bigl(\td K^\bullet(\td M(x))/\td K^\bullet\bigr)=d=\trdeg\bigl( \td\sH(x)^\bullet/\td K^\bullet\bigr)$, we conclude that $\td\sH(x)^\bullet$ is algebraic over $\td K^\bullet(\td M(x))$ and we have $m_\phi(X,x) < \infty$. \item For general $K$, the sum~\eqref{eq:trop.mult.non.closed} is finite by (\ref{item:trop.skeleton.basechange}) and (\ref{item:algebraic extension}) in Proposition~\ref{prop:tropical.skeleton}. \item For general $K$, we have $m_\phi(X,x) > 0$ if and only if $x\in S_\phi(X)$ by Proposition~\ref{prop:tropical.skeleton}(\ref{item:trop.skeleton.basechange}). \item In Definition~\ref{def:trop.mult}, we can take $K'/K$ to be any algebraically closed non-Archimed\-ean extension field by Proposition~\ref{item:trop.mult.basechange} below. \item The fibers of $S_\phi(X)\to\phi_{\trop}(X)$ are finite by Corollary~\ref{cor:tropical.skeleton}, so the sum~\eqref{eq:trop.mult} is finite by~(\ref{tropmult 5}).
 If $\phi_{\trop}(X)$ has dimension $d$ at a point $\omega\in\phi_{\trop}(X)$, then $m_\phi(X,\omega) > 0$ by Corollary~\ref{cor:tropical.skeleton} and~(\ref{tropmult 5}). \item Let $x\in S_\phi(X)$ with $\omega = \phi_{\trop}(x)\in N_\Gamma$.
 Then $\trdeg(\td K(\td M(x))/\td K) = d$ by Remark~\ref{connection to usual residue field}, so $[|\sH(x)^\times|:|K^\times|]$ is finite.
 If $K$ is algebraically closed, then $|K^\times|$ is divisible, so $|\sH(x)^\times|=|K^\times|$; then~\eqref{eq:n.ef} yields

 so in this case it is not necessary to use graded residue fields.
-By~(\ref{tropmult 6}) the tropical multiplicity can always be defined entirely in terms of ordinary residue fields. \end{enumerate} \end{art}
+By~(\ref{tropmult 6}) the tropical multiplicity can always be defined entirely in terms of ordinary residue fields. \item The use of base change to the algebraic closure in the definition of $m_\varphi(X,x)$ is necessary.
+It implies that the tropical multiplicity $m_\varphi(X,\omega)$ is invariant under base extensions of non-archimedean fields (Proposition~\ref{item:trop.mult.basechange}), and that it coincides with the multiplicities in~\cite{CLD} (Proposition~\ref{item:trop.mult.samedim}). \end{enumerate} \end{art}